 If you’re a crew member on a ship

 If you’re working on a ship in port and you’re enrolled or eligible to enrol in the electorate the ship is in, your ship master must let you go ashore to vote.

-If you’re working on a ship that won’t be in port or will return to port during the voting period, contact us closer to election time for help with enrolling and voting.
+If you’re working on a ship that won’t be in port or will not return to port during the voting period, contact us closer to election time for help with enrolling and voting.

 If you’re in prison or on remand and you’re eligible to vote, we’ll work with Corrections to provide you with voting services.
 If you're eligible to vote in the Port Waikato by-election and wish to vote, contact your unit staff who will be able to help.